 Charles has been killed by a knife.
 Earlier in the story, Liz and Charles buried a knife, meaning to do harm to another boy, but ultimately not doing so.
 While this foreshadowing seems a bit too neat, it does work in this story, underlining the message that life and death is pretty random, and at certain times in history, life and death has seemed easy-come, easy-go.

 It is a handy writer’s trick to combine Liz’s bereavement with her own delirium from her sickness.
 Months pass in this state and when she comes out the other side, she is older and things have changed.
-Though it took place in a bed, Liz has been through her own battle and faced death.
+Though it took place in a bed, Liz has been through her own big struggle and faced death.